broadinstitute/dsp-appsec-seckb/README.md

 2. Push updates to Github and make a PR with the master branch.
 3. After merging to master, Github will automatically sync with Gitbook.
 This may take a while.

-### Adding Images
+#### Adding Images

 1. First add the image to the `security-kb-gitbook/.gitbook/assets` folder.
-2. Then add the image link to the markdown code using ![A caption for the image][../.gitbook/assets/YOUR-IMAGE-NAME.png]
+2. Then add the image link to the markdown code using `![A caption for the image][../.gitbook/assets/YOUR-IMAGE-NAME.png]`.
+3. Images can also be added via the web app.